Editor’s note: This post was originally published on 2/19/15 and has been updated for accuracy and comprehension.

 When you can instinctively admit your mistakes and accept responsibility, you’re on the right path.

-Not only will it make you a more inspiring leader, it does great things for the culture in your company.
+Not only will it make you a more inspiring leader, but it also does great things for the culture in your company.

 Mistakes shouldn’t be an opportunity for others to assign blame and point fingers.
 Instead, it simply poses a new, unexpected challenge to overcome.